vhouchouas/membership-scripts/README.md

                                                   +-----------+

 Those scripts are written in PHP in order to be used from our web hosting.

+This repo also contains as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) the [slack-agenda-app](https://github.com/Zero-Waste-Paris/slack-agenda-app/)

 How to use this repo if you are from Zero Waste Paris
 =====================================================